Italy in the Eurovision Song Contest 1958

 Italy was represented at the Eurovision Song Contest 1958 with the song '"Nel blu, dipinto di blu", written by Domenico Modugno and Franco Migliacci, and performed by Modugno himself.
 The Italian participating broadcaster, Radiotelevisione italiana (RAI) chose the winning song from the Sanremo Music Festival 1958 as its Eurovision entry: the song had been performed twice at Sanremo and Modugno was chosen over Johnny Dorelli as its performer in Eurovision.

 Although "Nel blu, dipinto di blu" did not win at Eurovision, it went on after the contest (under the title "Volare") to become a huge worldwide hit.
 The song spent five weeks at the top of the US Singles Chart, was later named the Billboard Year-End number one single for 1958, and won two Grammy Awards for Record of the Year and Song of the Year.
 It is also one of only three non-British / non-winning Eurovision songs ever to have reached the top 10 in the United Kingdom.

 The song's popularity has not diminished with time and it rapidly assumed the status of a worldwide musical standard.
 It is invariably cited, along with ABBA's "Waterloo", as globally the most successful and instantly recognisable song ever to have emerged from Eurovision.

 At Eurovision

 On the night of the final Modugno performed first in the running order, preceding the Netherlands.
 However, a technical problem meant that the performance had not been seen in all countries, so Modugno was required to perform the song again after all the other entries had been sung - it remained the only time in Eurovision history that a song has had to be performed twice in its entirety until 2010 when Spain was allowed to do the same after their first performance was disturbed.

 At the close of the voting "Nel blu, dipinto di blu" had received 13 votes (the highest being 4s from Belgium and Germany), placing Italy third of the 10 entries.
 The Italian jury awarded 6 of its 10 votes to contest winners France.

+The contest was televised on RAI Televisione and on radio station Secondo Programma, both with commentary by Bianca Maria Piccinino.